giantswarm/releases/aws/v15.0.0/README.md

 # :zap: Giant Swarm Release v15.0.0 for AWS :zap:

-This release provides support for Kubernetes 1.20 on AWS.
+This release provides support for Kubernetes 1.20.
 It also enables the Container Storage Interface (CSI) and the automatic termination of unhealthy nodes by default.

 **Highlights**
 - Kubernetes 1.20 support;